-5.8 MOMENTUM TRANSPORTS
+5.8 MOMENTUM TRANSPORT

 Equation set (5.3) includes a treatment of the vertical transport of horizontal momentum by convection.
-Studies have shown that for deep convection momentum transports are over estimated by the plume models unless the effects of cloud scale horizontal pressure gradients are included (Gregory et al. 1997b).
+Studies have shown that for deep convection momentum transports are overestimated by the plume models unless the effects of cloud scale horizontal pressure gradients are included (Gregory et al. 1997b).
 For unorganised convection the effects of the pressure gradients are to adjust the in-cloud winds towards those of the large-scale flow.
 This can be represented by an enhanced turbulent entrainment rate in the cloud momentum equations.
 To ensure mass continuity the turbulent detrainment rate is also increased by an equivalent amount.
 As the air entrained as detrained have differing properties this adjusts the in-cloud wind back towards the large-scale value.

-Hence for deep and mid-level convection the turbulent entrainment and detrainment rates used in the updraught momentum equation are where $(\phi)^k$ is the value of φ in level k, while $\varepsilon{up}^{(1)}$ and $\delta{up}^{(1)}$ are given by equation (5.7).
+Hence for deep and mid-level convection the turbulent entrainment and detrainment used in the updraught momentum equation are where $\,\epsilon{up}^{(1)}$ and $\,\delta{up}^{(1)}$ are given by equation (5.7).